West Essex High School: Athletics

-Since 2003, the West Essex Marching Knights have been ranked by TOB as one of the top 25 Bands on the East coast.
+Since 2003, the West Essex Marching Knights have been ranked by TOB as one of the top 25 Bands on the East Coast.
 In 2004, 2005, 2007, and 2012, they were also the TOB chapter X champions.
 The 2007 Marching Band placed 9th place in the Atlantic Coast Championships, having never placed before in the top 10 in ACCs.
 In 2008 the Marching Knights finished 8th at ACC's as well as a 4th place color guard and an award for the best overall woodwind section.
 The Marching Knights' 2009 show "Into the Unknown" earned the title of Chapter 10 Champions and finished a school high of 5th with a score of 92.90 at the Atlantic Coast Championships.
 This was the 1st time the Knights had ever finished in the top 5 at ACCs.
-They continued to rank highly from 2012-2015.
+They continued to rank highly from 2012 to 2015.
 In 2016, the West Essex Marching Knights ranked 1st place for the first time in school history with a score of 94.405 along with best percussion, outranking 15 others.
 The Knights were promoted from group 2-A, to 2-Open, a more elite class.